 - Dimnames allows you to name rows and columns in a matrix.

-3.1.1 Creating R matrix by arranging the elements sequentially by row
+- Creating R matrix through the arrangement of elements sequentially by row

 arrang_row <- matrix(c(4:15), nrow = 4, byrow = TRUE) #Creating our matrix and arranging it by row print(arrang_row) #Printing our arranged matrix